arminha/python-aosd/README.rst

 python-aosd
 ===========

-python-aosd is a Python binding for libaosd_.
-An on screen display (OSD) library, which uses Cairo to create high quality rendered graphics to be overlaid on top of the screen.
+python-aosd is a Python binding for libaosd_: an on screen display (OSD) library, which uses Cairo to create high quality rendered graphics to be overlaid on top of the screen.

 Requirements
 ------------

 * Python > 2.6
-* libaosd_ (of course)
+* libaosd_
 * pycairo_
-* pangocairo
+* pangocairo_

 Build requirements
 ------------------

 * Pyrex_ or Cython_
-* headers for pycairo_, libaosd_ and pangocairo
+* headers for pycairo_, libaosd_ and pangocairo_

 Building
 --------

-python-aosd uses distutils_, so building it is as simple as running
+python-aosd uses distutils_.
+Building it is as simple as running

 ::